 ACCESS TO THE COURTS IS VITAL.
-Oregonians are entitled to their day in court.
-Oregon’s courts experienced significant budget cuts.
+Oregon’s courts have experienced significant budget cuts.
 While efficiencies have been found over the last decade, inadequate funding has reduced court access by forcing closure days and reducing key services.
 It’s important to all Oregonians to maintain adequate funding for the judicial branch.
+Oregonians are entitled to their day in court.

 - Vulnerable Citizens.
 People in crisis turn to the courts for basic protection and often need immediate court services.
 These at-risk citizens need access to domestic violence restraining orders, child abuse and neglect protection, guardianships and conservatorships to be put in place, and more.